NxNiki/C-Primer_Notes/README.md

 ## section 1.5.1
 Every class defines a type.
-The type name is the same as the name of the class.
+The type name is the same as the name of the class. the class author determines all the operations that can be used on objects of the class type.

+Most operating systems support ﬁle redirection, which lets us associate a named ﬁle with the standard input and the standard output:
+`$ addItems <infile >outfile`
+Assuming $ is the system prompt and our addition program has been compiled into an executable ﬁle named addItems.exe (or addItems on UNIX systems), this com- mand will read transactions from a ﬁle named infile and write its output to a ﬁle named outfile in the current directory.